We discussed the Nomi decision with FTC Commissioner Maureen Ohlhausen, including what your organization can learn from it and the long-term impact.

 Designing a secure solution for wide adoption is non-trivial.
 We saw real examples from building Dropbox illustrate how usable solutions create stronger security.

 Your source for European policy debate, high-level strategic thinking and thought-provoking discussion, the Congress returns to Brussels.
-Registration is now open!
+Register now!

 The Intensive is where data protection pros meet to talk operational privacy and practical strategies for today and scope out future challenges.